-The Registrar of Co-operatives must register the co-operative if the application meets the following conditions:
+CIPC will register the co-operative if the application meets the following conditions:

 - The application satisfies all the requirements in the Co-operatives Act. - The constitution of the co-operative meets all the requirements in the Co-operatives Act. - The constitution of the co-operative is consistent with the co-operative principles. - The proposed name of the co-operative follows the rules in the Co-operatives Act about co-operative names.